lavisar/Snake_Game/README.md

 4. Rebuil your project and ejoy the game 🏁

-Thank you for spending your time to look at our work!
+Thank you for spending your time to look at our work